sambody/inkscape-guide-tools/README.md

 ![grid maker with rows](img/inkscape-gridmaker2.png)

-This extension was conceived as a tool for grids in designing websites in Inkscape.
-The guides are therefore positioned using pixels, and use rounded numbers (they are set on the pixel).
-Not tested with other units.
+This extension was conceived as a tool for grids in designing websites in Inkscape, using pixels.
+But it now works with other units too (mm, in, etc)

-_With this extension, you can..._
+_With the Add Grid Guides extension, you can..._

 - create **columns** with gutters (vertical guides), and **rows** with gutters (horizontal guides);
 - **define the number of columns, the column width and gutter width** to generate a grid; same with rows;